lancejpollard/lancejpollard/readme.md

 <p align="center">
 Making movement toward the center.<br/>
-Working on models of information and computation.<br/>
+Enjoying playing with models of information and computation.<br/>
 Hanging out with my wonderful wife and puppy.
 </p>